PaulLerner/ViQuAE/EXPERIMENTS.md

 ## Reading Comprehension

 Now we have retrieved candidate passages, it’s time to train a Reading Comprehension system (reader).
-We first pre-train the reader on TriviaQA before fine-tuning it on MEERQAT.
+We first pre-train the reader on TriviaQA before fine-tuning it on ViQuAE.
 Our model is based on Multi-Passage BERT (Wang et al., 2019), it simply extends the BERT fine-tuning for QA (Devlin et al., 2019) with the global normalization by Clark et. al (2018), i.e. all passages are processed independently but share the same softmax normalization